Visit our Shungite Beehive webpage

 (i.e.: fuse boxes, power meters, high-energy/frequency devices, etc…)

-As shown in the numerous studies below, Shungite has a beneficial effect with not only water, but also it can be used in it’s raw nugget form; such as in gardens, house plants, energy work, building grids (Shungite Grid Map), water structuring, placed on electronics, placed anywhere the ‘energy’ feels heavy.
-Really the uses are near endless, once you realize all the energetic capabilities Shungite has, and ways it can be used or integrated into other products.
+As shown in the numerous studies below, Shungite has a beneficial effect with not only water, but also it can be used in it’s raw nugget form.
+Such as: in gardens, house plants, energy work, building grids (Shungite Grid Map), water structuring, placed on electronics, placed anywhere the energy feels heavy.
+The uses are nearly endless once you realize all the energetic capabilities Shungite has and understand different ways it can be used or integrated into other products.

 How to test if your Shungite is genuine.